jumpinjackie/mapguide-maestro/UserDoc/source/differences.rst

  * MapGuide Studio supports loading of DWG files and raster images.
 Due to licensing and/or the need to be multi-platform, Maestro does not (and probably will never) support these features.
  * MapGuide Studio supports creating and editing Symbol Libraries.
 Maestro cannot edit Symbol Libraries, however it has read support for these resources and Maestro supports symbol selection from Symbol Libraries.
  * MapGuide Studio supports the "Convert to SDF" and generalization options of Load Procedures.
- * Autodesk Infrastructure Studio (2013 onwards) supports publishing DWG files directly with no conversion.
+ * Autodesk Infrastructure Studio (2013 onwards) supports publishing DWG files directly with no conversion and full visual fidelity.
  * Autodesk Infrastructure Studio supports creating connections to Industry Model (Topobase) data sources.

 Features unique to MapGuide Maestro